|

 Preparing For Your Day At Haleakala National Park

-If you are driving to the summit, make sure you gas up because there are no services inside the park.
-There are also no concessions so bring plenty of water and snacks to ward off the hunger pangs.
+For the summit route, gas up before the drive as there are no services inside the park.
+There are also no concessions so bring plenty of water and snacks.

 During my visit in late April, the temperature fluctuated from 89 F at the base to a very cool 54 F at the top.
-In winter, the summit temperatures can be freezing due to the wind chill factor, and you could possibly run into snow and ice.
+In winter, the summit temperatures can be freezing due to the wind chill factor, so plan accordingly.

 Going For Sunrise

-The USD 1.50 reservation fee ensures you will have a parking spot at one of the four sunrise viewing locations, and your permit must be displayed on your car’s dashboard during your visit.
+The USD 1.00 reservation fee ensures a parking spot at one of the four sunrise viewing locations.
+Permits must be displayed on the car’s dashboard.

 The sunrise reservation is valid from 3 am to 7 am.
 Yes, you read right, 3 am!
 While this might seem ridiculously early, you’d be surprised at how many people plan to be there at this time.
 After you’re sunrise experience, you can remove that experience from your United States bucket list.